Skip to main content

 Additional support for family hospice leave

-If you arrange family hospice leave with your employer, apply for care leave allowance, and are in a financial emergency: By applying for care leave allowance, you automatically apply for the family hospice leave hardship allowance.
+If you arrange family hospice leave with your employer, apply for care leave allowance, and are experiencing financial hardship, you will automatically be considered for the family hospice leave hardship fund when you submit your care leave allowance application.

 You can find more information on this at:

-Family hospice leave - hardship compensation - oesterreich.gv.at
+Family hospice leave - hardship fund - oesterreich.gv.at

 If you have any queries or require further information, please call the Family Service free of charge from anywhere in Austria on 0800 240 262.